Achieving successful returns from care cover

 Achieving successful returns from care eBook only

 It follows the patterns and outcomes of return home; which factors are associated with successful and unsuccessful returns; and the families' views on returns.
-The results of the study provide important conclusions for policy and practice.
+The study’s results provide important conclusions for policy and practice.

-This book will be valuable for all social workers and managers involved in planning or implementing returns home for children in care, along with policy makers in this field.
+This book is valuable for all social workers and managers involved in planning or implementing returns home for children in care, along with policymakers in the field.

 This book is available as an eBook only.
 It can be downloaded free by CoramBAAF members from the members’ area of the website or purchased below.